Ljupcho-Atanasov/Ljupcho-Atanasov.github.io/README.md

       - [Long Dance Journey in a short, small package. ](https://youtu.be/NS2KevSf4Ew)

          > **Fun fact:**
-            - I used to do a lot of stand-up comedy until COVID-19 hit.
+            *- I used to do a lot of stand-up comedy until COVID-19 hit.
 By then I started getting bookings and was performing and hosting comedy shows around the city.
-I haven’t gone back to it since I committed to obtaining my computer science bachelor’s degree.
+I haven’t gone back to it since I committed to obtaining my computer science bachelor’s degree.*
                 [Watch a short set](https://youtu.be/RFoB3TBGZGQ).

 2. **Link to my resume**